dtettarasar/otis-ai/README.md

 ~~~

 ## Connect your Open AI account
-in th .env file, add the required variables to build the connection with your Open AI account
+In the .env file, add the required variables to build the connection with your Open AI account

 ~~~
 OPEN_AI_ORG='org-6Z*********************m'